weiaiwayne/academic-kickstart/content/home/about.md

 +++
 # Biography
-Dr. Xu researches political discourse across digital platforms, focusing on how such discourse is spread through networked digital infrastructure and the impact of far-right populism and nationalism.
+Dr. Xu researches political discourse across digital platforms, focusing on how such discourse is spread through networked digital infrastructure and the impact of ideologies.
 He employs computational models to identify key players, influential spheres, and prominent topics in online political conversations.
 His work aims to foster a global public sphere that is open, vibrant, and robust, capable of countering the threats of democratic backsliding and authoritarianism.

+# Current research
+* Generative AI and political discourse: see [my recent experiments](https://opensourcesoul.substack.com/)
+* Generative AI, synthetic media production, activism

+# Fun AI projects
+* I co-founded [Robovive](https://www.robovive.com/), a startup dedicated to empowering K-12 students with hands-on learning in AI, robotics, and media literacy.
+* I am behind LampBotics, which operates [this Instagram account](https://www.instagram.com/faithtimeaiagents/), which levaers Generative AI tools for media productions.
+* I am the mastermind behind this AI-generated podcast: [Real Time with AI Agents](https://opensourcesoul.substack.com/s/real-time-with-ai-agents)
+* I am the culprit behind this [bot](https://bsky.app/profile/opensourcesoul.bsky.social) that automates creativity through LLMs.

 # Latest Publications & Projects
 * My recent interviews with the New York Times on [alt-tech](https://www.nytimes.com/2022/02/18/business/trumps-truth-social.html)